Explicit literacy focus improves learning in food technology

 Transitions help to make a piece of writing flow better, signal relationships between ideas, and unify the writing.

 Marietjie has charts of transition words and phrases on the classroom walls.

 Students are regularly prompted to use these when they are working together discussing, reading, and writing.

 Marietjie provides scaffolding through activities in which students practice using the different kinds of transition words and discuss how these alter the meaning of sentences.

 Having students highlight the transition words in their writing and revising paragraphs by adding in others has also proved an effective strategy.

 She finds that just giving the students the vocabulary as handouts or posting them on the classroom walls with some initial teaching is simply not enough.
 The students need regular and explicit coaching and practice throughout the year to embed literacy understandings and visibly improve in their writing.

 In year 13, Marietjie places an emphasis on the role of preservation in developing food products.
 This topic allows for broader discussions on world food supply and the importance of preservation in providing a regular supply of food.

-Students begin developing their understandings by reading and analysing articles on food preservation (available at Literacy in Technology Education).
+Students begin developing their understandings by reading and analysing articles on food preservation.

 A SOLO (Structure of Observed Learning Outcomes) taxonomy strategy described by Pam Hook is used to monitor their progress and suggest the next steps for students to increase their levels of understanding of these articles.
 See HookED.